ys7yoo/PiTutorial/README.md

 We will start from a simple example of blinking an LED.

-Check the arrangement of GPIO pins of Raspberry Pi 3B:
+1. First of all, check the arrangement of GPIO pins of Raspberry Pi 3B:
 ![GPIO pin info](images/gpio-pins.png)

-Choose a GPIO port and a GND port.
+2. Choose a GPIO port (18) and a GND port.
 Put a LED and a resistor in series, and connect them to the selected ports.
 Be careful about the polarity of the LED!
 You must connect anode (+, longer leg) to the GPIO port and cathode(-, shorter leg) to the resister.

 ![GPIO and LED](images/gpio-led.png)

-Grant yourself the access to GPIO.
+3. Grant yourself the access to GPIO.
-If you're wokring witn the default user id (pi), you can skip this step.
+If you're wokring with the default user id (pi), you can skip this step.
 But, if you made a new account and are working with it, you should get access to the GPIO and reboot.

 ```bash